 - Be the facilitator and set the tone

 - Talk the talk and walk the walk

 - Measure its effectiveness

-What are some approaches to showing staff how much you appreciate them?
+Here are some quick ways to show staff how much you appreciate them:

 - Let employees give and receive ‘props’